 Take it easy – don’t push yourself too hard

-Once you’re back in your training kit and in the gym again, it can be easy to forget that it’s been such a long time since you were last in the gym.
+Once you’re in your training kit and in the gym again, it can be easy to go too hard too soon.

 With weight training in particular, it’s a good idea to ease yourself gently back in.
-Trying to work out at the same intensity and frequency as before gyms were closed could result in soreness or injury.
-Get yourself back towards your previous level by starting with lower weights and a lighter schedule to give your body chance to get used to the load you’re placing on it.
+Trying to work out at the same intensity and frequency as before could result in soreness or injury.
+Whether you’re new to the gym or looking to get back towards a previous level, starting with lower weights and a lighter schedule will give your body chance to get used to the load you’re placing on it.

 Make time for rest and recovery

-It might be tempting to rush back to the gym and to work out every single day following such a long break away.
-But this could be detrimental to your body, so make time for rest periods to allow your body to recover from the stress of returning to the gym.
+It might be tempting to rush back to the gym and to work out every single day if you’re keen to hit the ground running with fresh impetus.
+But this could be detrimental to your body, so make time for rest periods to allow your body to recover from the stress of each session.

 It’s also important to get enough sleep to give your body the best possible chance of recovering from any soreness or tiredness you may be feeling.

-Try not to worry too much about your fitness level, your goals and targets for the first few times you come back to the gym.
-Forget about the pressure of getting back to where you were before lockdown started.
+Try not to worry too much about your fitness level, your goals and targets for the first few times you head to the gym.
+Forget about the pressure of end goals or reaching a level you were capable of before.